 The record contains information on six sales submitted by the parties with appellant's sale #4 being the same property as board of review/assessor sale #1.
 These properties sold from February 2012 to March 2015 for prices ranging from \$8,750 to \$50,000.
 The Board gave less weight to board of review comparable sales #2 and #3 as these properties sold in February 2012 and October 2012, not proximate in time to the assessment date at issue.
-The record also had a transfer declaration disclosing eight lots, which included appellant's sales #2 and #3, sold in May 2014 for a combined price of \$70,000 or \$8,750 per parcel.
+The record also had a transfer declaration disclosing eight lots, which included appellant's sales #2, #3 and the subject property, sold in May 2014 for a combined price of \$70,000 or \$8,750 per parcel.
 The transfer declaration disclosed the property had been advertised and transferred via a warranty deed.
-The subject's assessment reflects a market value of \$53,955 or \$1.65 per square foot of land area, which is above the range established by the best comparable sales in this record.
+The subject's assessment reflects a market value of \$55,745, which is above the range established by the best comparable sales in this record.
+The subject's assessment also reflects a market value significantly above the reported May 2014 purchase price of \$8,750.
 Based on this evidence the Board finds a reduction in the subject's assessment commensurate with the appellant's request is appropriate.

-The Board further finds, based on the reduction to the subject's assessment based on overvaluation, an additional reduction to the subject's assessment based on assessment inequity is not warranted.
+The Board further finds, due to the reduction to the subject's assessment based on overvaluation, an additional reduction to the subject's assessment founded on assessment inequity is not warranted.